Dental Web Design

 If you were to come across a web design manual from 10 years ago, you would find very little on UX or UI.
 That’s because back then, what mattered was functionality.
 So long as the website worked, everyone was happy.
 Except for the user, who had to deal with the unfriendly operation, lifeless graphics, and listless copy.

 These three things are the life of the user experience.
 Ease of functionality, graphics, and compelling copy will make a unique first impression with a better chance of converting them than having a cheesy website that looks suspicious at first glance.

 In case you haven’t noticed, the game has changed entirely.
 Today, the website is the face of any dental practice.
 Most of your potential patients interact with you indirectly through your website and make a decision by first impressions.

-Invision interpreted data from BCS to find that 75% of consumers judge a site’s credibility based on its aesthetics.
-Which brings us to the most important benefit of a positive user experience: trust.
+Envision interpreted data from BCS to find that 75% of consumers judge a site’s credibility based on its aesthetics.
+This brings us to the most important benefit of a positive user experience: trust.
 Your clients need to trust you before they can come into your doors.

 User Interface (UI) for Dentist Websites